edterbak/NodeRed_Heishamon_control/README.md

 -[New] Write panasonic_heat_pump last Error to log.<br/>

 ## First upcoming change:
-?
+-Show current status of heater on HOME dashboard (DHW running, Backup-heater used, Steralisation running)

 ## To do:
 -Create central place on flow for all custom connections (Sensors, thermostat) which connect to corresponding link-in and link-out nodes.<br/>
 -Add source (reason) when sending MQTT - SetZ1HeatRequestTemperature to log.
 (TOP44)<br/>
--Show current status of heater on HOME dashboard (DHW running, Backup-heater used, Steralisation running)<br/>